Skip to content

 Inclusionary Planning Pilot

-Part of the HfQ plan is piloting inclusionary planning in Queensland.
+The Queensland Government is piloting inclusionary planning in Queensland.
 We aim to work with industry and the community to show how inclusionary planning can be implemented successfully.
-Five pilot projects will undertake a learn-by-doing approach to develop a policy response for inclusionary planning that works for Queensland.
+The pilot projects will undertake a learn-by-doing approach to develop a policy response for inclusionary planning that works for Queensland.

-Led by the State Facilitated Development team, the pilot program will explore different mechanisms to enable Queenslanders to buy or rent a home at an affordable rate, including exploring ‘affordable forever’.
-Applicants involved in the pilot program will benefit from a streamlined planning approval pathway and a dedicated project team to help realise the housing potential of an appropriate site.
+The pilot program will explore different mechanisms to enable Queenslanders to buy or rent a home at an affordable rate, including exploring ‘affordable forever’.
+Applicants involved in the pilot program will benefit from a streamlined planning approval pathway to help realise the housing potential of an appropriate site.
 The pilot projects will require 20% of social and/or affordable housing.

 By working with Community Housing Providers (registered under the Housing Act 2003) and the wider private development sector, the provision of dwellings through inclusionary planning ensures dwellings are maintained as affordable housing for target groups over time.

-The 5 pilot models of inclusionary planning will test the impact of one or more of the following measures on development feasibility, some of which are already being provided by the State Facilitated Development pathway.
+The 5 pilot models of inclusionary planning will test the impact of one or more of the following measures on development feasibility.

 The pilot program will work with the Office of the Queensland Government Architect to explore design standards and requirements that may be used to define how affordable dwellings could be designed, the size, and where within a building they may be located.
 Exploring these specifications will ensure that dwellings delivered through inclusionary housing schemes meet the needs of target groups, support social equity, and reflect the level of affordability appropriate for different locations.
 The pilot program will look to work in partnership with proponents to test and adapt key elements of these models to inform an inclusionary housing approach for Queensland.